dowenrei/vba_excel_copy_highlighted/README.md

 1. Enable VBA (Visual Basic for Application) in Excel https://www.techrepublic.com/blog/microsoft-office/how-to-enable-the-developer-tab-and-open-the-visual-basic-editor-in-word-and-excel-2016-and-office/

-2. Copy the code that I had write and Run the Macro.
+2. Open the .bas file with notepad++ and copy the code.
--
+3. Run the Macro.